Wyoming — Albany County

 Laramie assets appeal to buyers seeking stable, university-anchored cash flows without the price compression of larger university markets like Boulder or Fort Collins.
 Cap rates in Laramie typically exceed Front Range markets by a meaningful margin, creating attractive entry points for buyers willing to underwrite a smaller, less liquid market.
 Private capital, regional operators, and student housing specialists represent the core buyer pool.

-Limited new supply is a structural feature of the Laramie market — the development economics are challenging at current rent levels, which constrains the pipeline and protects occupancy for existing owners.
+Limited new supply is a structural feature of the Laramie market.
+The development economics are challenging at current rent levels, which constrains the pipeline and protects occupancy for existing owners.
 For sellers, this supply constraint is a selling point: buyers who understand university markets recognize that Laramie's rental stock faces no meaningful new competition on the horizon.

 Featured Transactions